Eleanor Marie Brown

 Washington, District Of Columbia 20052

-Previously, Professor Brown was a Senior Executive at the Caribbean Investment Fund, L.P., the first pan-Caribbean private equity fund in the British Commonwealth Caribbean, and a Chairman of the Jamaica Trade Board.
-She currently serves, or has served, on the board of several publicly traded Caribbean companies, and was the youngest director of two subsidiaries of the Bank of Nova Scotia, Jamaica.
-Professor Brown chaired the Conduct Review Committee of the Board for Scotia Jamaica Investment Management.
-She was a member of the Sugar Enterprise Team, the entity appointed by the Jamaican Cabinet to oversee private sector participation in the Jamaican sugar sector.
-She was a member of the board appointed by the chancellor charged with Septennial Review of the Operations of the University of Technology, Jamaica.
+Ms. Brown was previously a Senior Executive at the Caribbean Investment Fund, L.P., the first pan-Caribbean private equity fund in the British Commonwealth Caribbean and a Chairman of the Jamaica Trade Board.
+Ms. Brown currently serves or has served on the Board of several publicly traded Caribbean companies, and was the youngest director of two subsidiaries of the Bank of Nova Scotia (Jamaica), one of the largest subsidiaries of the largest Canadian bank (by market capitalization).
+Ms. Brown chaired the Conduct Review Committee of the Board for Scotia Jamaica Investment Management.
+Ms. Brown was a member of the Sugar Enterprise Team, the entity appointed by the Jamaican Cabinet to oversee private sector participation in the Jamaican sugar sector.

 BS, Brown University; MPhil., Oxford University; JD, Yale University